TheOdinProject/curriculum/javascript/organizing_your_javascript_code/factory_functions_and_module_pattern.md

 <div class="lesson-note lesson-note--warning" markdown="1" >

-ECMAScript 6 introduced a new JavaScript feature called "modules" - which are a set of syntax for importing and exporting code between different Javascript files.
+ECMAScript 6 introduced a new JavaScript feature called "modules" - which are a set of syntax for importing and exporting code between different JavaScript files.
 While they are important and powerful, they are covered a bit later in the curriculum.
 We are not talking about them in this section.

 </div>